Ordinance (Christianity)

 An ordinance is a term used by certain Christian denominations for a religious ritual that was instituted by Jesus for Christians to observe.

-Examples of ordinances include baptism and the Lord's Supper, both of which are practiced in denominations including the Anabaptist, Baptist, Churches of Christ, and Pentecostal traditions.
-Some churches, including those of the Anabaptist tradition, include headcovering and footwashing as ordinances.
+Examples of ordinances include baptism and the Lord's Supper, both of which are practiced in denominations including the Anabaptist, Baptist, Churches of Christ, and Pentecostal denominations.
+Some churches, including those of the Anabaptists, include headcovering and footwashing as ordinances.

-The number of ordinances depends on the Christian denomination, with Mennonite Anabaptists counting seven ordinances, while Baptists may name two or three, for example.
+The number of ordinances depends on the Christian denomination, with Mennonite Anabaptists counting seven ordinances, while Baptists typically name two or three.

 Distinctions

-Christian traditions, including Anabaptists (such as Mennonites and Schwarzenau Brethren), Baptists, Churches of Christ, Christian Churches/Churches of Christ, Disciples of Christ, refer to "ordinances", rather than "sacraments".
+Christian traditions, including Anabaptists (such as Mennonites and Schwarzenau Brethren), Churches of Christ, Christian Churches/Churches of Christ, Disciples of Christ, refer to "ordinances", rather than "sacraments".
 While a sacrament is seen as a means of grace from God, an ordinance is a practice that rather demonstrates the participants' faith.
-Roman Catholics, Eastern Orthodox, and many historic Protestant traditions (Lutherans, Anglicans, Methodists, Moravians, Continental Reformed, Presbyterians and Congregationalists) prefer the use of the term "sacrament".
+Roman Catholics, Eastern Orthodox, and Protestant traditions (Lutherans, Anglicans, Methodists, Moravians, Continental Reformed, Presbyterians and Congregationalists) prefer the use of the term "sacrament".

+Anabaptism

+For Anabaptists, "ordinances brought one into conformity with the truth of Jesus Christ, whose life, crucifixion, death, and resurrection had so fundamentally altered all of humanity and creation that human beings were now capable of works of loving obedience that revealed the indwelling presence of God in Christ in all people."

 Seven ordinances have been taught in many Conservative Mennonite churches, which include "baptism, communion, footwashing, marriage, anointing with oil, the holy kiss, and the prayer covering."

 The Dunkard Brethren Church, a Conservative Anabaptist denomination in the Schwarzenau Brethren tradition, includes baptism, feetwashing, communion, the holy kiss, headcovering, and anointing of the sick among the ordinances of the Church.
 Feetwashing, communion and the holy kiss occur during the lovefeast.

-Some Baptists teach two ordinances, baptism and the Lord's Supper, while others include additional ordinances, such as "the laying on of hands after baptism" as expressed in the Standard Confession (1660).
+Baptists

+In the Baptist tradition, the terms "sacrament" and "ordinance" are used interchangeably with reference to baptism and the Lord's Supper, with these being established explicitly by Jesus Christ.
+Additional ordinances include the laying on of hands (for the confirmation of believers and during ordination), which is named in the Standard Confession (1660), as well as the Washing of the Saints’ feet, which is practiced by certain Baptist denominations such as the Freewill Baptists.
+Certain churches in the Baptist tradition, particularly those that are Reformed Baptist, observe head covering for Christian women during prayer and worship as a biblical ordinance.